syl20bnr/spacemacs-elpa-mirror/melpa/basic-mode-readme.txt

 Installation:

-The easiest way to install basic-mode is from MELPA, please see https://melpa.org.
+The recommended way to install basic-mode is from MELPA, please see https://melpa.org.

 To install manually, place basic-mode.el in your load-path, and add